dayanadithyan/dayanadithyan/README.md

 ### Hi.

 I like symbols, both words and numbers.
 My research in language is driven by this curiosity in how language shapes human experience.

-I earned a Bachelor’s degree in Liberal Arts & Sciences from Quest University (British Columbia), with a focus on mathematics and critical theory.

-Currently, I serve as a Senior Researcher in NLP R&D,(and implementation,) and TMT policy.
+I earned a Bachelor’s degree in Liberal Arts & Sciences from Quest University (British Columbia), with a focus on mathematics and critical theory.Currently, I serve as a Senior Researcher in NLP R&D,(and implementation,) and TMT policy.
 Before that, I consulted at McKinsey for 2 years.
 Both focused on the APAC.
+I enjoy interesting problems, and data science gave me a way to express myself both in math and letterds in a creative outlet.
+Moving forward, I hope to dedicate what is left of my '80,000 hours' to using these intelligent systems to create the net-social impact for the most vulnerable.

 ---